Hyundai Sonata Tires & Wheels Guide By Mason Clark April 5, 2026 8 min read

 maintain optimal tire pressure

 You only need a reliable tire pressure gauge, access to air, and the PSI from your Sonata’s placard.
-Check the tires before driving for the most accurate cold reading.
+Check the tires before driving or after the car has sat for at least three hours.

 1. Park your Sonata on level ground and let the tires cool.